puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 * Create a new Amazon EC2 instance
 * Install Puppet on a remote machine of your choice
 * Remotely sign a node's certificate
-* Do all of the above with a single `puppet node bootstrap` invocation
+* Do all of the above with a single `puppet node_aws bootstrap` invocation

 Prerequisites
 -------------